GoogleChrome/web.dev/src/site/content/en/learn/accessibility/javascript/index.md

 Another area where JavaScript is critical to accessibility is state management, or when a component or page’s current visual state is relayed to a low-vision, blind, or deafblind assistive technology user.

-Often, the state of a component or page is managed through ARIA attributes, as introduced to you in the ARIA and HTML module.
+Often, the state of a component or page is managed through ARIA attributes, as introduced to you in the [ARIA and HTML](/learn/accessibility/aria-html/) module.
 In this section, we review a few of the most common types of ARIA attributes used to help manage the state of an element.

-Component level
+### Component level

-Depending on your page content and what information your users need, there are many ARIA states to consider when relaying information about a component to the user.
+Depending on your page content and what information your users need, there are many [ARIA states](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Attributes) to consider when relaying information about a component to the user.

 For example, you may use an aria-expanded attribute to tell the user whether a drop-down menu or list is expanded or collapsed.

-[CodePen - Accessible JavaScript - Aria-expanded]
+{% Codepen {
+user: 'cariefisher',
+id: 'KKemRoW'
+} %}

 Or you might use aria-pressed to indicate that a button has been pressed.

-[CodePen - Accessible JavaScript - Aria-pressed]
+{% Codepen {
+user: 'cariefisher',
+id: 'wvXejPv'
+} %}

 It’s important to be selective when applying ARIA attributes.
 Be sure to think through the user flow to understand what critical information needs to be conveyed to the user.

-Page level
+### Page level

-Developers often use a visually hidden area called the ARIA live region to announce changes on the screen and alert messages to assistive technology users.
+Developers often use a visually hidden area called the [ARIA live region](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) to announce changes on the screen and alert messages to assistive technology users.
 This area can be paired with JavaScript to notify users of dynamic changes to the page without requiring the entire page to reload.

-[CodePen - Accessible JavaScript - Aria-live]
+{% Codepen {
+user: 'cariefisher',
+id: 'eYKWvoK'
+} %}

-Historically, JavaScript has struggled to announce content in aria-live and alert regions due to its dynamic nature.
+Historically, JavaScript has struggled to announce content in [aria-live](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Attributes/aria-live) and alert regions due to its dynamic nature.
 Asynchronously adding content into the DOM makes it hard for assistive technologies to pick up the region and announce it.
 For the content to be properly read, the live or alert region must be in the DOM on load, and then the text can dynamically be swapped out.

 If you use a JavaScript framework, the good news is almost all of them have a "live announcer" package that does all the work for you and is fully accessible.
 There is no need to worry about creating your live region and dealing with the issues described in